-• Fund's Investments at fair value through profit or loss upon initial recognition

-These include investments in listed real estate securities.
+The Fund's Investments are classified at fair value through profit or loss upon initial recognition.
+These include investments in listed equity securities.

 (ii) Recognition/derecognition

 The Fund recognises financial assets and financial liabilities on the date it becomes party to the contractual agreement (trade date) and recognises changes in fair value of the financial assets or financial liabilities from this date.